Improving Mapper's Robustness by Varying Resolution According to Lens-Space Density: Conclusions and Future Research

 \subsection{Future Research}

+This work was motivated by temporal topic modelling, and our initial attempts to apply density-based Mapper to our problems of interest revealed many new challenges to solve.
+The results of our initial applied experiments are inconclusive -- density-based Mapper produces reasonable output graphs, however it is difficult to assess their correctness or to visualize them.
+To obtain meaningful analysis of temporal topic information using density-based Mapper, more research is required on extracting and visualizing features of interest from the output graph.

+Another avenue for improvement in applications is to combine this work with other efforts to robustify Mapper.
+In particular, $G$-Mapper \citep{alvarado_g-mapper_2023} provides a method for selecting the resolution $r$.
+We suspect that using their method to select an initial resolution, then varying it according to lens-space density, will be a highly effective way of choosing Mapper parameters.

-On the theory side, there are some remaining questions of interest.
-Recently, it was shown that every graph is a Mapper graph if you permit changing the Morse-type function $f$ \citep{alvarado_any_2024}.
+There are also interesting theoretical questions remaining.
+Recently, it was shown that for every graph, there is a choice of Morse-type function $f$ and cover $\cU$ that exhibits the graph as a Mapper graph \citep{alvarado_any_2024}.
 Our work suggests that for a fixed $f$, there may be graphs which are not Mapper graphs, but are density-based Mapper graphs.
-It would be interesting to find an example, or a construction of Mapper parameters with fixed $f$ for any given density-based Mapper graph.
+It would be interesting to find such an example, or conversely a construction of Mapper parameters for the given $f$ which can produce any given density-based Mapper graph.

 Furthermore, when using a clustering algorithm that permits weighting the input points, the shape of kernel used in density-based Mapper has some effect on the output graph, and this effect is not well-understood.
 More research is required to understand this relationship, and to determine the practical trade-offs of using different kernel shapes.